"For what shall it profit a man, if he shall gain the whole world, and lose his own soul?"165Please respect copyright.PENANApD2sLSSfqM

 Demi’s early school days were a turbulent time, marked by relentless bullying that seemed to follow her no matter where she went.
 Each time her family moved, Demi entered a new classroom as the outsider, a role she couldn’t shake.
 Despite her attempts to fit in, her differences seemed to draw attention she didn’t want.
 Often, she couldn’t understand why certain classmates singled her out or what it was about her that made her a target.
 But like so many children in her position, she came to realize that the bullying wasn’t about anything she had done; it was about what she represented to others.

-In one town, her classmates teased her mercilessly for her appearance, while in another, they mocked her for her family's financial instability.
+Her mixed heritage only added to the difficulty.
+In some towns, her classmates teased her for not being “Mexican enough,” while in others, they mocked her for not being “American enough.”
+The taunts made her feel like she didn’t belong anywhere, a sentiment that took root deep within her.
 Kids noticed even the smallest details—a slightly worn backpack, a hand-me-down coat, or the quiet way she carried herself—and turned those things into ammunition.
 At first, she tried to push back, defending herself when she could.
 But more often than not, her resistance only made things worse, drawing more attention and cruelty.
 Eventually, she learned to remain silent, hoping her silence would make her invisible.

 Her struggles at school extended beyond bullying.
 Despite her intelligence and a natural curiosity, Demi found it difficult to concentrate in class, where the anxieties of her social world bled into her academic life.
 Teachers often noted that she seemed distracted or emotionally distant, a quiet child who rarely asked questions or volunteered to participate.
 “It was like I didn’t have the right to be there,” she once said, reflecting on those years.
 “No matter what I did, I was always the outsider.
 I could either try to blend in or be invisible, and sometimes, being invisible seemed like the only safe option.”